 Cristina Pato is a Galician bagpiper (gaita), a classical pianist, a writer and a passionate educator.
 Hailed as “a virtuosic burst of energy” by The New York Times, her professional life is devoted to teaching and performance that explores the role of the arts and sciences in society.
 Full bio

 In addition to her work as a performing and recording musician, Cristina served as learning advisor for Silkroad, the organization founded by Yo-Yo Ma, collaborating closely in planning residencies and learning activities, including the multi-year partnership with Harvard University.
 She has served as a panelist, mentor and faculty member in various projects Silkroad developed with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning Summer Institute for artists and educators.

-In 2012 Cristina wrote “My Lethe Story: The River of Forgetfulness”, a storytelling- chamber music piece commissioned by Silkroad and premiered at Harvard University.
+In 2012 Cristina wrote “My Lethe Story: The River of Forgetfulness,” a storytelling- chamber music piece commissioned by Silkroad and premiered at Harvard University.
 The piece combines Cristina’s passion for neuroscience and the personal story of her mother’s memory loss.
-With that piece she has developed a new path of understanding the power of combining arts and sciences in academic institutions.
+With this piece she started to develop a new path of understanding the power of combining arts and sciences in academic institutions.
 In 2016 she began an on-going collaboration with University of California, Santa Barbara with her pilot class: “Memory: An Interdisciplinary Exploration” co-created and co-taught by Cristina Pato, Prof. Ken Kosik (Neuroscience), Prof. Kim Yasuda (Spatial Art) and Prof. Mary Hancock (Anthropology).
-In 2017 she served as Blodgett Distinguished Artist in Residence at Harvard University (Department of Music).
+You can read more about this class here.